-Bernstein Law Group's lawyers will start by taking a look at the circumstances of your charge, arrest, record and needs.
+Bernstein Law Group's lawyers will start by taking a thorough look at the circumstances of your charge, arrest, record and needs.
 Then we will do whatever is best for you in terms of keeping your driving record clear and getting you back on the road as quickly as possible.
 With our plethora of knowledge in criminal law and highway traffic law, we know how to find the weaknesses in the prosecutor's case.
 Our lead lawyer, Stephen Bernstein, has been defending serious criminal cases and fighting traffic tickets since 1982.
 Our law office does what it takes to achieve the best possible outcome by providing exemplary legal advice and professional service.

 It's Not Just A Traffic Ticket

 For many of us, traffic tickets are simply something that we grumble about and pay without considering the consequences or the possibilities available to us.
 Many other people who get tickets simply try to fight the tickets themselves.
 There are a number of reasons why either might not be a good idea: